Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-box-model.md

 ### Fixed Positioning

 An element with fixed position is positioned relative to the browser window.
 It will not move even if the window is scrolled, so a fixed positioned element will stay right where it is creating an effect a bit like the old school "frames" days.
+This is sometimes used to create nav bars that never disappear.

 Try it out: